 Will the Federal Government Enact New Federal Sports Betting Laws?

 It’s possible that in the future Congress will write and pass a new law that passes Constitutional muster as defined the May 2018 court decision.
 If it does, then a new regulatory framework will replace the PAPSA framework and the state laws would no longer be the determining factor.

-The only proposed new law, by Frank Pallone (D-NJ), is the Gaming Accountability and Modernization Enhancement (GAME) Act, which stalled outside of committee.
-It is unlikely that Congress will do much until after the states have had a chance to pass their own regulations and test them out for a few years.
+The only proposed new law, by Frank Pallone (D-NJ), is the Gaming Accountability and Modernization Enhancement (GAME) Act, which stalled outside of the committee.
+It is unlikely that Congress will do much until after the states have had a chance to pass their regulations and test them out for a few years.

 What States are Moving Towards Betting Regulation?

-Prior to the ruling, only Nevada allowed sports gambling on the outcome of single games, and that hasn’t changed.
+Before the ruling, only Nevada allowed sports gambling on the outcome of single games, and that hasn’t changed.
 Montana, Delaware, and Oregon also allowed it on some level, such as fantasy sporting events.
 Sports betting was illegal in all other states, although some had provisions that would legalize it upon the overturn of PAPSA.

 Pennsylvania and West Virginia were quick to authorize regulated sports better after the law was overturned.
-Mississippi promoted rules regarding sports gambling within a few days and had actually repealed the ban on sports betting outside casinos quietly a few months earlier, to sidestep legal issues with fantasy sports.
-Wagering in New Jersey began in June as soon as the legal issues were wrapped up, although they were actually a week behind Delaware’s shift from multi-game to single-game betting.
+Mississippi promoted rules regarding sports gambling within a few days and had repealed the ban on sports betting outside casinos quietly a few months earlier, to sidestep legal issues with fantasy sports.
+Wagering in New Jersey began in June as soon as the legal issues were wrapped up, although they were a week behind Delaware’s shift from multi-game to single-game betting.

 California is also making plans to legalize sports betting, but there are some questions of how that will work with the tribal casinos, which have exclusive gaming rights in the state.
 It’s estimated that within five years, thirty-two states will have some type of legalized sports gambling.